Industries & Professions /

 Funeral home workers are employed throughout the world in small communities as well as large metropolitan areas.
 Because cultures and religions affect burial customs, funeral home workers must be sensitive and knowledgeable to these differences.

-There are approximately 23,070 funeral directors and 5,040 embalmers employed in the United States.
-Funeral attendants hold another 31,890 jobs.
+There are approximately 24,280 morticians, undertakers, and funeral directors in the United States.
+Funeral attendants hold another 33,400 jobs, and there are about 8,810 funeral services managers and nearly 4,400 embalmers.